-Regina graduating seniors must complete the online application no later than April 16, 2018 by 3:00 p.m.
-Any applications received after that date and time will NOT be considered.
+Regina graduating seniors must complete the online application no later than April 15, 2024.
+Any applications received after that date will NOT be considered.
 All applications MUST be submitted online.

 David Braverman Scholarship

 This scholarship was established in 1987 to honor the memory of Mr. David Braverman, who immigrated to the United States from Russia when he was 17 and did not speak English.
 He and his brother became owners of grocery stores, which eventually grew into the current Hawkeye Food Systems, Inc. of Coralville.
 The selection criteria include grade point average (2.75 or higher), verified enrollment in an accredited college or university, a recommendation of a Regina faculty member, and community service.

 This scholarship was established in 2004 by Regina parents and other supporters in honor of the legendary Regina track and cross-country coach Bob Brown ‛60 for his motivational and inspirational actions on and off the track and field.
 The recipient of this scholarship must be a graduating senior pursuing further education at a four-year college/university; a GPA of 3.0 or better; proven *financial need; involvement in school, parish or community service and participation in two or more varsity sports during their high school career.